 Common Career Mistakes and How to Avoid Them

-Are you trying everything to improve your career but not getting results?
-Have you ever wondered what the reason is for why your friend or colleague is promoted while you are stuck in the same place?
-The truth is, most of us make a few common errors that stall our professional development.
-Keep reading to discover these mistakes and ways to prevent them.
+Are you doing everything to progress the status of your career without success?
+Have you ever thought about why your friend or colleague gets promoted, while you’re still in the same job?
+The truth is, most of us commit common blunders that stall our professional growth.
+Learn about these mistakes and ways you can avoid making them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning and transferable skills Training to keep your skills in the game.
+- Consider Mentoring, Continuing Learning and transferable skill set development to remain competitive.

 Not Establishing Goals

-Have you got a crystal clear view of where you’d like be within the next year or two?
-Failure to set goals that are achievable can hinder progress.
-Create clear short-term and long-term objectives, prioritizing those with the highest impact on your career advancement.
-In order to increase job satisfaction make sure that your goals are in line with your personal needs.
+Have you got a crystal clear picture of where you’d like be in the next one year or two?
+Setting goals that are realistic can slow progress.
+Create clear short-term and long-term goals that prioritize those that will have the greatest impact on career advancement.
+To increase your satisfaction at work make sure that your objectives align with your personal goals.

 Dismissing Networking